Experiencing loss of appetite due to allergies? Learn more about why this happens and what it means to your health.

 If you’re experiencing a decreased appetite due to food, medication or seasonal allergies, this symptom is highly preventable and treatable.
 Here’s how:

 The first step is to uncover what you’re allergic to with an accurate allergy test.
-An in-office, hour-long allergy skin test or an at-home allergy blood test can confirm specific allergens and the severity of your allergies.
+An at-home allergy blood test can confirm specific allergens and the severity of your allergies.

 If your loss of appetite is due to food or medication allergies, the most effective way of treating this is to avoid the allergen altogether.
 This means changing your diet and avoiding certain foods.